PacificBiosciences/HiFi-human-WGS-WDL/docs/backends/gcp/README.md

 [Cromwell's documentation](https://cromwell.readthedocs.io/en/stable/tutorials/PipelinesApi101/) on getting started with Google's genomics Pipelines API can be used to set up the resources needed to run the workflow.

-# Configuring and running the workflow
+## Configuring and running the workflow

-## Filling out workflow inputs
+### Filling out workflow inputs

-Fill out any information missing in [the inputs file](inputs.gcp.json).
+Fill out any information missing in [the inputs file](singleton.gcp.inputs.json).

-See [the inputs section of the main README](../../README.md#workflow-inputs) for more information on the structure of the inputs.json file.
+See [the inputs section of the singleton README](../../singleton.md#inputs) for more information on the structure of the inputs.json file.

-### Determining available zones
+#### Determining available zones

 To determine available zones in GCP, run the following; available zones within a region can be found in the first column of the output: